Avril-Cui/seal-frontend/README.md

 https://seal-frontend.onrender.com

 # Extension
-- Go to /extension, and follow the instruction there to run our extension
+- Go to /extension, and follow the instruction there to run our extension and follow the README